-KEYS: Loss of room keys will result in a \$10.00 replacement charge.
+KEYS: \$10.00 replacement charge for room or mailbox key.

-LOCK OUT: Each resident will receive ONE (1) complimentary re-entry to their room.
-ALL additional re-entries will incur a \$10.00 fee to be charged to their SU account.
+LOCK OUT: Re-entries will incur a \$10.00 fee to be charged to the the resident's SU account.

-SALES AND SOLICITORS: Sales and solicitations in the residence halls are prohibited
+SALES AND SOLICITORS: Sales and solicitations in the residence halls are prohibited.